-When you think about Hawaii, do you think about preparedness and survival?
+9 Disaster Preparedness Lessons Learned In Hawaii When you think about Hawaii, do you think about preparedness and survival?
 Tropical drinks and sandy beaches, sure, but Volcano stoves and survival blankets – probably not.
-But Hawaii is a place you must be prepared in.
-Hurricanes, while they don’t happen often, are often devastating when they do.
-And much of Hawaii is far-flung, […]
+Hawaii is a place in which you need to be prepared.
+Hurricanes, while they don’t happen often, are often devastating when […]

 You’re gonna want to save more of your leftover grease after you see what clever folks on the interwebs are doing with it.

 Instead of suffering through the next power outage with inadequate lighting, take charge of your future and properly outfit your family in the lighting department.
 It will serve both the current SHTF coming at you in the form of any number of weather emergencies, but should the very worst happen, you’re also not just hanging on – you’re actually having a good time.
 And you can more easily lend a hand to your neighbors or your extended family who didn’t prepare when you’re properly outfitted.